McKillroy/hpx_demo1/README.md

 # hpx_demo1

+This repository demonstrates the creation of a custom HPX vcpkg port in a custom, local file system based registry and the use of basic HPX serialization.

-Just a working example for discussion.
-No use for anyone else.
+It is just a learning and development example for some internal discussion and most likely of no use to anyone else.